Nomansky47/NomaniusDB/README.md

-My library for ASP.NET MVC codefirst DataBase creating (if not exists).
-It contains CreateDbIfNotExists generic method.
+My library for ASP.NET MVC codefirst DataBase creating (if not exists) that contains CreateDbIfNotExists generic method.
 If we have DbContext class for codefirst, then we can just use DbInitializer.CreateDbIfNotExists<ClassName>(app) in Program.cs